 Many of our programs are offered online and can be taken concurrently with regular classes, if you can squeeze in the time.
 The online courses typically combine an instructor-led weekly webinar along with self-guided, interactive assignments and discussion forums.

 Kristin Mick earned a bachelor’s degree in communication at UC Davis and a master’s degree in journalism at San Jose State University.
-She has more than 20 years of experience working in marketing communications as a copy writer and editor, and she currently works at UC Davis Extension as a supervising editor.
+She has more than 20 years of experience working in marketing communications as a copy writer and editor, and she currently works at UC Davis Continuing and Professional Education as a supervising editor.